By: Ben Welham

-Since the UK government announced electric cars as being the future, the Motability scheme has adapted to ensure that those who us it, are able to benefit from electric cars as well as petrol and diesel.
+Since the UK government announced electric cars as the future, the Motability scheme has adapted to ensure that those who use it, can benefit from electric cars as well as petrol and diesel.

 Here are ten of the best electric cars you can get through the Motability scheme:

-Despite a very overcrowded SUV market, the Vauxhall Mokka-e manages to shine through, thanks to its excellent range, great build quality and futuristic looks.
+Despite a very overcrowded SUV market, the Vauxhall Mokka Electric manages to shine through, thanks to its excellent range, great build quality and futuristic looks.

 Power comes from a 50kW battery that works in conjunction with a 136hp electric motor that drives the front wheels.
 This allows for a range of up to 209 miles.